“It was nice to speak to somebody who had an outside look and was very supportive”.

 Any night 6pm-8am term-time.
 We reply within 10 minutes.

-We are thrilled to have launched a texting service this year, which taps into a popular means of communication for young people.
-Some callers might feel safer contacting us via their mobile phone, rather than using the internet, which might be offered by their university halls, for example.
+One of our goals is to make our service accessible to a wide range of people, and one of our big steps in doing so was introducing our texting service in 2014.
+It taps into a popular means of written communication for young people, and allows you to contact us at your own pace.
+Some callers might feel safer contacting us via their mobile phone, rather than using the internet, which might be offered by their university halls, for example, or instead of talking out loud and risk being overheard by flatmates.
 Texting is also useful for brief information requests.
 Samaritans research indicates that over 80% of people under age 25 prefer sending texts to phone calls.

 What happens when I text you?

 Just like with instant messaging, one of our computers will ring if we receive a text.
-A volunteer will then read the text, check if you’ve texted us before (to avoid repeating ourselves), and type a reply using our secure online system.
+A volunteer will then read the text, check if you’ve texted us before (to avoid repeating ourselves, but they can only see the last 30 messages), and type a reply using our secure online system that hides your number.
 Just like with all our other services, we will offer support and information over text.
 Our replies will reflect on what you said, ask you questions to expand on your thoughts, and/or give any information you might have requested.

 You will get an automatic reply from us explaining how texting works if it’s your first time texting us.
 You’ll also get an automatic reply if we’re closed that says when we can get back to you.